Bukit Bintang

 Bukit Bintang (/ms/; stylised as Bintang Walk or Starhill, the latter being a translation of the Malay name) is the shopping and entertainment district of Kuala Lumpur, Malaysia.
 It encompasses Jalan Bukit Bintang (Bukit Bintang Road in English) and its immediate surrounding areas.
 The area has long been Kuala Lumpur's most prominent retail belt that is home to many landmark shopping centres, al-fresco cafés, bars, night markets, food street, mamak stalls as well as hawker-type eateries.
 This area is popular among tourists and locals, especially among the youths.

-Since June 2021, the local municipal and authority, Kuala Lumpur City Hall (DBKL), has created a scramble crossing at the junction of Bukit Bintang, located in front of the iconic McDonald's Bukit Bintang outlet, just below the KL Monorail Line.
+Since June 2021, the local municipal and authority, Kuala Lumpur City Hall (DBKL), has created a scramble crossing at the junction of Bukit Bintang, located in front of the McDonald's Bukit Bintang outlet, just below the KL Monorail Line.
 This was done to increase the walkability in the area.